tungtv202/MyNote/Database/Cassandra_Note.md

 - LOCAL_QUORUM
 - LOCAL_ONE

-## Difference between partition key, composite key and clustering key?
+## Difference between Partition Key, Composite Key, and Clustering Key

-- Primary Key: Cassandra uses a special type of primary key called a composite key to represent group of related rows, alsoe called "Partitions"
+- **Primary Key:** Cassandra uses a special type of primary key called a composite key to represent a group of related rows, also called "Partitions".
-- Primary Key = Partition Key + OPTIONAL clustering columns
+- **Primary Key = Partition Key + OPTIONAL Clustering Columns**
-- Partition key = it determines the nodes on which rows are stored and itself contains multiple columns
+- **Partition Key:** It determines the nodes on which rows are stored and can contain multiple columns.
-- Composite column = It controls how data is stored inside the partition
+- **Composite Key:** It controls how data is stored inside the partition.

-## Static column
+## Static Column

-it is a special column that is shared by all the rows of a partition. the static column is very useful when we want to share a column with a single value.
+A static column is a special column that is shared by all the rows of a partition.
+The static column is very useful when we want to share a column with a single value.

 - A table that does not define any clustering columns cannot have a static column.
 - You can batch conditional updates to a static column.
 - Use the DISTINCT keyword to select static columns.
-- If COMPACT STORAGE is specified when the table is built, static columns are not allowed at this time
+- If `COMPACT STORAGE` is specified when the table is built, static columns are not allowed.
-- If a column is part of partition key/Clustering columns, it cannot be described as a static column
+- If a column is part of the partition key or clustering columns, it cannot be described as a static column.

 ## How to quick warm up cassandra after start for development?